eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 of the Wallet Solution, it will be verified that the solution provides an adequate level of security."

-We could add a requirement to the ARF that a request for (first-time) batch issuance must be possible with at most one User authentication.
+A new requirement has been added related to that (Requirement 6).

 ### 4.3 Triggers for the issuance process